-Today we want to talk about some of the lesser known stories of Porto.
+Today I want to talk about lesser known stories, the most interesting facts about Porto.
 If you already know our insane “sandwich”, that Port wine and codfish definitely do not go along, that those are NOT Harry Potter fans and that – for the last time – Eiffel had absolutely nothing to do with the building of the Luiz I bridge… this article is for you.

-Let’s dig a little deeper, straight into our list of the top 5 unknown interesting facts about Porto!
+Let’s dig a little deeper, straight into my list of the top 5 unknown interesting facts about Porto!

 1. Meet our very own “Robin Hood”